-IB-Matlab provides a Matlab interface to the InteractiveBrokers API (Application Programming Interface) connector.
-This enables quantitative traders and algo traders to easily leverage Matlab’s superior analysis and visualization capabilities, with IB’s no-nonsense low-cost trading platform for stocks, ETFs, mutual funds, bonds, options, futures, commodities and Forex.
+IB-Matlab provides an easy-to-use Matlab interface to InteractiveBrokers, enabling quants, algo traders and ordinary folk to easily leverage Matlab’s superior analysis and visualization capabilities, with the IB low-cost trading platform for stocks, ETFs, mutual funds, bonds, options, futures, commodities and Forex.

 While IB’s Java connector, which is provided by IB, can be used directly in Matlab, setting up the event callbacks and data conversions between Matlab and the connector is definitely not easy.
 You need to be familiar with both Matlab AND Java, at least to some degree.

-Other applications that solve these problems are either expensive, limited in functionality or deployment (for example, ActiveX solutions will only work properly on 32-bit Windows systems), or are not supported. matlab2ib quant2ib
+Other applications that solve these problems are either expensive, not supported, or limited in functionality or deployment.
+For example, ActiveX solutions only work properly on 32-bit Windows and even then lose some events and are relatively slow. matlab2ib quant2ib

 Main features of IB-Matlab

 - Full solution – IB-Matlab is an inexpensive application that enables simple Matlab access to the entire IB API functionality.

 - Connectivity – IB-Matlab enables users to connect Matlab to TWS or the IB Gateway, on the Matlab’s computer or on a different computer.

 - Stability – IB-Matlab has been installed, tested and used by hundreds of traders since 2010.
 IB-Matlab is reportedly used to actively trade over $100,000,000 daily (this is not a typo – USD 100 million).
 It is rock solid.

 - Inexpensive – IB-Matlab is extremely inexpensive compared to other connectors of its kind and to the amount of time that would be needed to develop a custom application from scratch.
 A fully-functional free trial version is available (see below).